RAPTOR: A Foundation Policy for Quadrotor Control: Acknowledgments

 During pre-training, the policies are Markovian and only consider the current observation (plus previous actions).
 This means that (in the absence of aerial drag-forces from linear velocity) trajectory tracking and position control appear identical to the policy because we can just feed the position and linear velocity error w.r.t. the trajectory as observations and achieve good trajectory tracking \cite{eschmann2023learning}.
 In the case of a stateful, non-Markovian policy as with the recurrent foundation policy, this is not the case anymore.
 If we add the dynamics of the trajectory itself to the dynamics of the quadrotor through the error-state observation, the trajectory of error-state observations does not appear like a quadrotor anymore.

 A simple example would be a reference trajectory with a jump in linear velocity.
 From the perspective of a stateful policy that has only been trained on position control (no trajectory dynamics in the observation space) this abrupt change in linear velocity appears like a quadrotor with an unrealistically high thrust-to-weight ratio, unrealistically fast angular response and/or even a world with much larger than $1$ G gravity.
-The latter happens if e.g., the velocity step is downwards in z and the quadrotor is not upside down or if the action inputs have been low/zero.
+The latter happens if, for example, the velocity step is downwards in z and the quadrotor is not upside down or if the action inputs have been low/zero.

 To counter-act this, we train the expert and student policies using a simple probabilistic mixture model of trajectories.
-With $50\%$ probability the task is just tracking the null-trajectory (position control, going back to the origin from any initial state).
+With $50\%$ probability, the task is just tracking the null-trajectory (position control, going back to the origin from any initial state).
 In the other $50\%$ the task is to track randomly sampled trajectories.
+Note that position and linear velocity are just offset by the trajectory ($\mathbf{p} := \mathbf{p} - \mathbf{p}_{\text{target}}$, $\mathbf{v} := \mathbf{v} - \mathbf{v}_{\text{target}}$) in the observations as well as in the reward function.
+We neither change the structure nor adjust the parameters.

 We would like to cover a wide variety of possible reference trajectories.
-Trajectories are vector-valued functions of time so we need to design a broad distribution over functions.
+Trajectories are vector-valued functions of time, so we need to design a broad distribution over functions.
 Here we take inspiration from the Gaussian Process (GP) community, which has been concerned with designing prior distributions over functions since its inception.
 Additionally, we require the sampling of reference trajectories to not slow down the simulation too much.
-Hence we choose to sample the reference trajectories from a second-order Langevin process.
+Hence, we choose to sample the reference trajectories from a second-order Langevin process.
 A second-order Langevin process corresponds to a GP with a certain structure in the kernel (depending on the parameters of the Langevin process) \cite{langevin-gp-correspondence,sarkka2019applied} but we can easily sample it incrementally while simulating the quadrotor dynamics.